Fleekshot/Game/README.md

 ## Game Play

-- Click **Join Game** to spawn your square.
+- Click **Join Game** to spawn your Goomba.
-- Move using the arrow keys.
+- Move left and right with the arrow keys.
-- Positions are synchronized in real-time between all connected clients.
+- Press **space** or the up arrow to jump.
+- Gravity keeps you on the ground and your position is broadcast to everyone.